 Creatine (Cr)

-Generally stable and used as a reference metabolite
+Usually remains relatively stable and serves as a reference metabolite

 Lactate